zxdavb/evohome-async/README.md

 > Beware that the above switch will save your tokens to **.evo-cache.tmp**: this presents a security concern.

 ### Differences from non-async version
-The difference between the **evohomeasync** and **evohomeclient** libraries have been kept to the minimum, and it is planned for exisiting docs to be useful.
+The difference between the **evohomeasync** and **evohomeclient** libraries have been kept to the minimum, and it is planned for existing docs to be useful.
 Thus, it should be relatively easy to port your code over to this async library should you wish.

 The non-async documentation (from **evohomeclient**) is available at http://evohome-client.readthedocs.org/en/latest/